brainthinks/python_combustion/README.md

 Since I am not an experienced Python developer, this script loads the files into memory before doing any processing on them.
 This means that until someone submits a pull request to make this script more efficient, or until I become more proficient in Python, you are required to have a few gigs of free memory to convert any map files.
 I recommend at least 2 gigs of free memory.
 I pulled this number out of almost thin air, so if you know that more memory is needed, please submit a pull request for this readme.

+### `main.py`

+This file makes it easy to get up and running with converting your Halo PC maps.

+`@todo` - add a real description here

+### `src/combustion.py`

+This file contains the bindings that make it easier to interact with the Combustion library.
+If you know what you're doing, you can call `convert_map` or even `_convert_map` yourself.

+### `src/combustion.h`

+You'll only need this file if you're doing something custom.
+This is the C header file that defines the interface for the functions that the Combustion library exposes.
+This should probably be a part of the Combustion project, but for now, it will live here.

 ## Lessons Learned

 As a javascript developer, almost every aspect of this was new to me.
 Rust, Python, C, libraries...
 I had to understand what a library was, I had to understand how to make two different programming languages talk to each other, I had to learn that C was the bridge between them, I had to learn that a library was the infrastructure that made that bridge possible, I had to learn that a dynamic library was the required implementation of a library for an interpreted language like Python, I had to learn that Rust was created with the ability to do this in mind...
 I also had to become familiary with buffers and total length, which is not something I typically have to worry about in javascript-land.
 Most things are dynamic, and streams can be avoided for medium-sized projects.